foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= What's coming =
+* better detection of bad mime type for all your videos
+* suggestion for fixing of slow loading videos
+* detection of theme incompatibility

+= 2.1.5 - 2013/05/17 =
+* player font face setting
+* improved appearance of the embed dialog
+* improved shortcode editor (does handle iframe in popup correctly)
+* various CSS fixes

 = 2.1.4 - 2013/05/16 =
 * quick fix for shortcode parsing when there is a newline after src parameter